TommasoCanc/Balearic-Biodiversity-Center/Balearic Biodiversity/README.md

    📁 Save in **04_IUCN**

-#### Fauna Europaea download
+#### 5. Fauna Europaea download

-6. With the species list obtained after checked the species distribution, we can download the information stored in Fauna Europaea (https://fauna-eu.org).
-To the scope, we use the script *03_Download_fauna_europaea_v2.R*.
-In this case we can obtain the distribution for Balearic islands.
-In Fauna Europaea the Balearic Islands are identified as *Balearic Is.*.

-8. Download spatial information stored in Fauna Europaea
--	Run the first chunk R script 02_Download_fauna_europaea.R to download the regional distribution of each taxon based on the original list.
--	Run the second chunk of the script to retrieve all the species belonging to a specific genus.
-Then this new list is the base for retrieving information about the distribution of the species.
-9)	Save two .csv files.
--	The first one contains the merged result between the original list and that originated starting from the Genus.
+6. We use the script _04_downloadFaunaEuropaea.R_ to download presence information from [Fauna europaea](https://fauna-eu.org) (FE).
+With this database, we can limit the species' presence to the Balearic Islands (info in FE _*Balearic Is.*_ ).

+To obtain a complete data set of the Balearic Islands' biodiversity, we also download the information concerning all the species belonging to the genera listed in our original list.
+Therefore as a final result of this script, we obtain two .csv files:
--	The second one contains the presence/absence information derived from the list of taxa originating from the Genus.
-This file helps check the doubtful presence.
+i) _XXX_faunaEuropaea_DATE_: This file contains the merged information retrieved of the species presence starting from the taxa list and the presence of species retrieved using the genus as starting point. ii) _XXX_faunaEuropaea_pa_DATE_: This file contains information about the explicit absence or doubtful presence reported in FE.
-10)	Copy and paste the information in the XXX_finalList_YYYY_MM_DD; sheet  faunaEuropaea.

-NOTE: If you have a record from the original list saved with NA and the same record is present in the table derived by the genus, this is a new record compared to the original list.
+We need to add a column in the .csv **higher taxonomy** to include the FE information.

+**Column name**: faunaEuropaea
+**Flags**: i) present; ii) absent

+   📁 Save in **05_faunaEuropaea**

+> _**NOTE**_: If exist a incongruence of presence information between the original and derived taxa, it means that we gain a new species for the Balearic Islands.
+For example:
-Aeshna cyanea (Muller, 1764)	NA	NA	NA
-Aeshna cyanea (Muller, 1764)	Balearic Is.
+Aeshna cyanea (Muller, 1764)	NA	NA	NA   Original list Aeshna cyanea (Muller, 1764)	Balearic Is.
 Present	Genus derived

-NOTE: if the species have only NA values, the species is not present in the Fauna Europaea.
+If the species have only NA values, the species is not present in the Fauna Europaea thus need to be checked manually.

-9)	Create a conditional column “Status (xy)” containing this formula =IF(D2=H2;D2;"doubtful").
-Apply to such column 3 conditional formatting:
-"doubtful" Yellow field;
-"absent" Red field;
-"present" Green field.
-10)	Carefully check the record and try to fill the empty or NA space.

-GBIF DOWNLOAD INFO
-11)	Download spatial information stored in GBIF (https://www.gbif.org)
--	Run the first chunk R script 03_Download_gbif.R to download the occurrences of the taxa based on the original list.
-	This script produces an R list composed of two objects:
-	- info: Contains information about species name, scientific name, GBIF taxon key, taxonomic status (e.g., synonym, accepted), number of occurrences in Spain, and number of occurrences in the Balearic Islands.
-The last column presenceAbsence is derived from the number of Balearic occurrences.
-If >= 5 the species is considered present, otherwise not.
-	- data: Contains spatial information, occurrence sampling events and institution info.
-- Run the second chunk of the script.
-As for Fauna Europaea, we retrieve the species starting from the genus.
-Also in this case, we produce a list containing the objects: info and data.
-From both the objects we remove fossil specimens and those with 0 occurrences in Spain.
-12)	Save four .csv files.
--	The first contains merged information between the original list and that retrieved starting from the genus.
--	The second contains info retrieved from the species obtained using the genus as the base.
--	The third contains spatial information on the taxa of the original list.
--	The fourth contains spatial information derived from the taxa obtained from the genus.
-13)	 Copy and paste the information in the XXX_finalList_YYYY_MM_DD; sheet  gbif.
-14)	Create a conditional column “Status (xy)” containing this formula =IF(D2=H2;D2;"doubtful").
-Apply to such column 3 conditional formatting:
-"doubtful" Yellow field;
-"absent" Red field;
-"present" Green field.
+#### 6. GBIF download

+We use the script _05_downloadGBIF.R_ to download the presence information from Global Biodiversity Information Facility ([GBIF](https://www.gbif.org)).
+As for the FE, with use the same approach "genus base" to include the maximum number of species as possible.

+To detect the taxa presence in the Balearic Islands, we use the number of occurrences included in the spatial polygon "POLYGON((0.898 38,4.592 38,4.592 40.295,0.898 40.295,0.898 38))".
+We consider a species as present if the number of occurrence is >= 5.

+The results of this script are two .csv files:
+i) _XXX_gbifData_DATE_: This file contain the global information retrieved from the taxa of he original list and that obtained from the genus base approach. ii) _XXX_gbifInfo_DATE_: This file contain data obrained only with the genus based approach.

+We need to add a column in the .csv **higher taxonomy** to include the GBIF information.

+**Column name**: gbif
+**Flags**: i) present; ii) absent

+📁 Save in **06_gbif

+ 👉 _**Tip**_: We can follow these steps to add IUCN information easily:
+       * Filter the column _country_ for Spain to select the present taxa.
-15)	 Filter removing the taxa with 0 occurrences in column M.
+       * Filter the column _country_ for NA to select the taxa with any information in IUCN.
-16)	Carefully check the record and try to fill the empty on NA space.

-MERGE THE INFO
-17)	 In the originalist sheet add the columns: “bioatlas”; “faunaEuropaea”; “gbif”; “total”.
-18)	 Fill the column bioatlas with the string “present”, since the original list was downloaded from bioatlas.
-Then, fill the other two columns using the function VLOOKUP.
-19)	Add a temporary column with the following formula:
-=IF(OR(D2 <> "present"; E2 <> "present"; F2 <> "present"); "check"; "present").
-With this formula we consider a species present in the Balearic territory only if all the information sources agree with the present statement.
-If not we need to check.
-20)	In the column “total” we can insert the sure presence.
-We consider the species absent if there are 2 or 3 absent values, or doubtful if there are two present and 1 absent/NA values.
+       * Filter the column _country_ excluding Spain and NA to select the absent taxa.
+If a taxon has been flagged as present (point 1) has to remain present since the taxon distribution is extended to many countries.